weshebert20/command-line-lab/readme.md

 #### Requirements

-- From your root directory, create a folder called "my-favorite-things"; you'll use that folder to do the exercises below
+- From your WDI working directory, create a folder called "my-favorite-things"; you'll use that folder to do the exercises below

 - Organize your favorite books